• Skip to content

 Customers now expect a higher standard for sanitation, delivery processes, and a great customer experience.

-For instance, most restaurants continue to abide by the shelter in place guidelines and are only offering carryout.
+For instance, most restaurants continue to abide by the shelter-in-place guidelines and only offer carryout.

 These restaurants have had to pivot to create and sustain impeccable sanitation procedures while creating processes for customers to easily order, pay, and pick up food.

-The process results in either a great experience – which should result in return customers.
+The process results in a great experience – which should result in return customers.

-Or, a bad experience which results in a one time visit.
+Or a bad experience that results in a one-time visit.

 A tip from personal experience.